ofircohen205/CSI-Footprint-Matcher/Readme.md

 We've dealt with the issue with the following steps:
 1. Convert RGB cropped image to Grayscale
-2. Improve the cropped image by removing the noise and not related parts in it
+2. Smooth the cropped image by running morphologyEx() with MORPH_CLOSE and kernel of ones from size 3x3, blur() using filter size 5x5.
-3. Smooth the cropped image by running morphologyEx() with MORPH_CLOSE and kernel of ones from size 3x3, blur() using filter size 5x5, run it two times.
+3. Convert RGB full image from DB to Grayscale
-4. Convert RGB full image from DB to Grayscale
+4. Run SIFT (Scale-Invariant Feature Transform) algorithm on both cropped and database images to get the key-points and descriptors of them.
-5. Resize the DB image we compare to the width and height of the cropped image (for the "ssim" check that will come later)
+5. Run FlannBasedMatcher method which is used to find the matches between the descriptors of the 2 images.
-6. Crop the relevant area (the upper area of the footprint in our case) from the full DB image for the comparison with the cropped image
+6. Find the matches between the 2 images, and store those matches in the 'matches' array. ('matches' array will contain all possible matches, also false matches).
-7. Smooth the DB image by running morphologyEx() with MORPH_CLOSE and kernel of ones from size 3x3, blur() using filter of size 7x7, and use again blur() with filter of size 5x5
+7. Apply a ratio test to select only the good matches.
+The quality of a match is define by the distance.
+The lower the distancre is, the more similar the features are.
+By applying the ratio test we can decide to take only the matches with lower distance, so higher quality.
-8. Send the fixed cropped and DB images to the ssim (=structural similarity index) and mse (=mean squared error) functions, to make the comparison.
-The ssim is a value between -1 and 1, when 1 means perfect match and -1 means there no match at all.
-The mse value should be as little as possible.
-We gave the ssim check more weight than to the mse check in the comparison between the images.
+8. Save the image with the maximum good points from all the database images.

 ## Part 4: